-- (a) To educate and inform all Local 1000 members about the needs and concerns affecting Asian-Pacific Islanders, identifying issues of particular concern, and supporting Local 1000 through its leadership roles by means of more educated and prepared Asian-Pacific Islander members. - 5.1.04 Local 1000 Bargaining Committee
+- (a) To educate and inform all Local 1000 members about the needs and concerns affecting Asian-Pacific Islanders, identifying issues of particular concern, and supporting Local 1000 through its leadership roles by means of more educated and prepared Asian-Pacific Islander members. - 5.1.04 Local 1000 Bargaining Council

-The Local 1000 Bargaining Committee consists of the President, Vice President for Bargaining and all BUNC Chairs.
-The Vice President for Bargaining shall serve as chair of this committee.
+The Local 1000 Bargaining Council consists of the President, Chief Negotiator and all BUNC Chairs.
+The Chief Negotiator shall serve as chair of this committee.